ajitagupta/thesisprojects/README.md

 Time frame: Feb 2011 - Jun 2011<br/>
 Tools & Technologies: Android SDK, Java, SQLite, Excel<br/>
 Summary: Created and deployed an android application to log contact data.
 Integrated the app with a game running in the foreground.
 Conducted thorough measurements and successfully tested for scalability.<br/>
-Key words: data mining, multithreading, Android
+Key words: data mining, multi-threading, Android

 #### Group Project (in IT Security and Risk Management)
 Title: Cloud Computing Security<br/>